 1. Obtain and share information about signal levels, impedances, and wiring formats.
 2. Explain dynamic range, noise, signal to noise ratio, and distortion.
 Analog Signals 3.
 Calculate decibels for standard reference levels.a.
 Outline the typical level, dynamic range, spectrum, impedance, and format for various audio, baseband video, modulated video, and radio frequency (RF) signals.
 Active Devices 4.
 Obtain and share information on active devices, transistor biasing, and amplifier circuits. a.
 Describe the three configurations of transistor amplifier circuits. b.
 Compare base junction transistors (BJTs) and field-effect transistors (FETs). c.
 Calculate values of transistor amplifier circuits.
-5. Gather, evaluate, and share information on op-amps and other integrated circuits.a.
+5. Gather, evaluate, and share information on op-amps and other integrated circuits. a.
 Describe an operational amplifier, including its input and output functions.
 Integrated Circuits b.
 Calculate gain for op-amp circuits.
 6. Discuss discrete and integrated as they apply to semiconductors.
 7. Describe the characteristics and uses of oscillators and multivibrators. a.
 Explain the uses and basic operating principles of tuned and non-tuned oscillators.
 Oscillators b.
 Compare and contrast various types of LC oscillators, including Hartley, Colpitts, Clapp, Armstrong, Meissner, and non-tapped tanks.c.
-Discuss various types of RC oscillators and their uses.
-Wave Shaping 8.
-Obtain and share information on waveshaping circuits a.
-Explain differentiation and integration as they apply to waveshaping circuits. wave Shaping b.
+Discuss various types of RC oscillators and their uses. c.
+Discuss various types of the oscillators and their uses.
+8. Obtain and share information on waveshaping circuits Wave Shaping a.
+Explain differentiation and integration as they apply to waveshaping circuits. b.
 Describe various waveform clipping, clamping, and rectification circuits.